CleverRaven/Cataclysm-DDA/code_doc/JSON_INFO.md

 "id": "LIGHTEATER",  // Unique ID
 "name": "Optimist",  // In-game name displayed "points": 2,         // Point cost of the trait.
-Positive values cost points and negative values give points "visibility": 0,     // Visibility of the trait for purposes of NPC interaction "ugliness": 0,       // Ugliness of the trait for purposes of NPC interaction "description": "Nothing gets you down!" // In-game description "starting_trait": true, // Can be selected at character creation "valid": false,      // Can be mutated ingame "category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation "prereqs": ["SKIN_ROUGH"], // Needs these mutations before you can mutate toward this mutation "cancels": ["ROT1", "ROT2", "ROT3"], // Cancels these mutations when mutating "changes_to": ["FASTHEALER2"], // Can change into these mutations when mutating further "wet_protection":[{ "part": "HEAD", // Wet Protection on specific bodyparts
+Positive values cost points and negative values give points "visibility": 0,     // Visibility of the trait for purposes of NPC interaction (default: 0) "ugliness": 0,       // Ugliness of the trait for purposes of NPC interaction (default: 0) "description": "Nothing gets you down!" // In-game description "starting_trait": true, // Can be selected at character creation (default: false) "valid": false,      // Can be mutated ingame (default: true) "category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation "prereqs": ["SKIN_ROUGH"], // Needs these mutations before you can mutate toward this mutation "cancels": ["ROT1", "ROT2", "ROT3"], // Cancels these mutations when mutating "changes_to": ["FASTHEALER2"], // Can change into these mutations when mutating further "leads_to": [], // Mutations that add to this one "wet_protection":[{ "part": "HEAD", // Wet Protection on specific bodyparts
                     "good": 1 } ] // "neutral/good/ignored" // Good increases pos and cancels neg, neut cancels neg, ignored cancels both
 ```